 This pre-clearance immigration scheme for de-facto partners, which we at Moving2Ireland have been advocating for over a year, has the potential to speed up and streamline the immigration process for the non-European (non-EEA) partners of Irish citizens who may not be married or enjoy civil partnership status.

-To be clear for immigration purposes, a person may be considered the de-facto partner of an Irish citizen, and eligible to avail of the new scheme announced today if “they have a mutual commitment to a shared life to the exclusion of all others akin to a marriage or civil partnership in practice though not in law.”
+To be clear for immigration purposes, a person may be considered the de-facto partner of an Irish citizen, and eligible to avail of the new scheme announced recently if “they have a mutual commitment to a shared life to the exclusion of all others akin to a marriage or civil partnership in practice though not in law.”
 The scheme applies to both opposite- and same-sex couples.

 Under the previous system, the application process for de-facto partners could only begin after their arrival in the state and may have taken up to a year to complete.
 This was a major headache for many couples, as it meant that they may have had to survive for 12 months on one salary (that of the Irish citizen), not to mention the potential social integration issues faced by the non-European (or non-EEA) partner during this time.